emory-libraries/eulcore-history/doc/xmlmap.rst

 General Usage
 -------------

-Let's say we have an XML object that looks something like this:
+Suppose we have an XML object that looks something like this:

 .. code-block:: xml